Fadyazmy/doi-blog/content/blog/week-5/index.md

 ### <a name="responses"></a> My responses

-I struggled with this week's assigmment a bit because I wasn't sure what would an appropriate design presentation be like.
+I struggled with this week's assignment a bit because I wasn't sure what would an appropriate design presentation be like.
 I've presented my logic from a product/business/tech perspective before, but design was a first.

 This is my response video presenting the project I'm currently working on [Thank You Trees](https://thankyoutrees.io):